ClaraSoenderborg/BScDataVisualisation/README.md

 - See which files have been worked on for each week throughout the entire history of the repository
 - See author contributions for each file in each week
 - Compare activities in files by multiple metrics
-- Hover on file to see activity for same file in other weeks, along with specific activity data on this file
+- Hover on file to see activity data and highlight matching files across other weeks
 - Click on file to go more in depth with author contributions and activity data

 ![ScreenRecording2025-05-08at14 44 53-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/020ffb4f-beea-474e-aced-deb924deac51)